gsoules/MkDocs/digital-archive/docs/archivist/best-practices.md

 # Best Practices

+The best practices on this page are the recommendations of George Soules, who has served as a volunteer archivist at the Southwest Harbor Public Library for the past six years.
+Though not a professional archivist, he has a degree in Information Sciences (1980) from the University of California, Santa Cruz where his focus was programming linguistics.
+During his 40 years working professionally in the software industry, he has been involved with numerous database projects that manage, classify, and translate the kind of information that is heavily used in the Digital Archive for cataloging.
+Mr. Soules conceived, designed, and implemented the Digital Archive software.
+The advice that follows is based on practical experience learning what works well and what does not.

+## Subjects

+In the Digital Archive, an object name alone is not always sufficient for cataloging an item.
+Every item must have a **_Type_**, and unless the type is a physical object that can be unambiguously described by a Common Vocabulary term, the item must also have a **_Subject_** that further classifies the **_Type_**.
+For example, an item with **_Type_** `Object, Cup, Teacup` needs no further classification, but an item of **_Type_** `Image, Photograph` *must* have a **_Subject_** to classify the *nature* of the picture.
+For example, the subject of a photograph could be `People` to indicate that it's a photo of humans.

+The **_Subject_** is *not* used to identify which people are in a photo.
+That level of specificity is provided by keywords in the item's **_Title_** and/or **_Description_**.
+Some subjects convey significant information about an item, such as `Vessels, Ship, Sailing Ship, Schooner`, but still stop short of, in this case, identifying the name of the vessel, which again, would be in the item's **_Title_** and/or **_Description_**.

+The limit on how specific subject terms should be has to do with the fact that **_Subject_** is meant to *classify* something, but not necessarily *identify* it.
+To classify is to put things in groups based on shared attributes.
+The very nature of a group is that it contains multiple things.
+Thus, for a **_Subject_** to be a person's name would be to create a group of one which is not classification, but identification.

+    An item that is *part* of a collection does not necessarily have to be something that the organization physically posses.
+For example, a major component of many collections are photographs that archivists have borrowed, scanned, and then returned to the owners.
+For the purpose of cataloging such an item, the **_Type_** of the items is `Image, Photograph` and the **_Subject_** is the subject of the photograph such as `Vessels, Ship, Steamship`.

+    You treat a *documentary* picture of an object that's in the collection as a *stand-in* for the actual object and thus that item's **_Type_** is the object's type.
+For example, if your collection contains a teacup, you would photograph it and add the photo to the Digital Archive as an item of **_Type_** `Object, Cup, Teacup`, not `Image, Photograph`.
+If you also had a snapshot of notable person drinking from that teacup, the **_Type_** for that photo would be `Image, Photograph` and its two subjects would be `People` and `Object, Cup, Teacup`.

 TITLE

 An item can have multiple titles, but only if you can say “Also known as” for the alternate title(s).